- Length of Treatment:1-2 hours (depending on area)

 - Physical Activity: Resume light activity (treadmill, bike, leg exercises) within 7-10 days; routine workout within 3-6 weeks

 In our practice, we specialize in the tumescent liposuction technique, which allows us to remove more fat, minimizes blood loss, and affords you a more rapid recovery.
-Using the new technique, liposuction can be applied to almost any area of the body where there is unwanted fat.
-Ultrasonic Liposuction (UAL) and the use of a reciprocating cannula are other techniques available but infrequently used.
+Using this technique, liposuction can be applied to almost any area of the body where there is unwanted fat.
+Ultrasonic Liposuction (UAL) and the use of a reciprocating cannula are other techniques available, but they are infrequently used.
 During your consultation, we will be happy to discuss these liposuction options with you and help you choose the technique that will best enhance your result.

-Liposuction can be performed alone or in conjunction with other procedures such as tummy tuck, breast augmentation, or facial cosmetic surgery.
+Your liposuction procedure can be performed alone or in conjunction with other procedures such as tummy tuck, breast augmentation, or facial cosmetic surgery, if desired.
+Combining surgical procedures into one operation is a great way to reduce costs and consolidate your recovery period.

 Liposuction Video Review